SaiSriram2004/PODCAST/README.md

 <h1 align="center">
-   Vusic | The music and podcast destination you want.
+   Pulseplay | The music and podcast destination you want.
 </h1>

 <div align="center">